NetOpsChic/promtail-loki-grafana/README.md

-## Monitoring Stack: Node-exporter, Prometheus and Grafana
+## Monitoring Stack: Promtail, Loki and Grafana

-A simple implmenetation of Node exporter, Prometheus and Grafana stack using Docker-Compose on MacOs
+A simple implmenetation of Promtail, Loki an d rafana stack using Docker-Compose on MacOs

 <p float="center">